AngeloAlgarne/DockerizedDevelopment/README.md

 # Foot Notes
 > This is extremely confusing to do.
 Might be for niche use cases only, but I think I still want to try making this work even if it's not as necessary.
-Although, as blunt as it is, this might literally just be useless.
 > <br>
 > — Angelo Algarne